AdaCore/gnatstudio/docs/users_guide/remote.rst

 * Reads the default project paths on the Build_Server and translates them into local paths.
-* Synchronizes those paths marked as Sync `Always` or `Once to local` from the build server
+* Synchronizes those paths marked as Sync :guilabel:`Always` or :guilabel:`Once to local` from the build server
 * Loads the translated local project.
 * Assigns the Build, Execution and Debug servers.